Ladvien/ladvien.github.io/_posts/2020/2020-07-11-python-serial-terminal-with-arduino-and-bleak.md

 Enough fluff.
 Let's get started.

-## Parameters
+## Application Parameters
-There's really only a few code changes needed for the script to work, at least, with the Arduino and firmware I've outlined in the previous article:
+There are a few code changes needed for the script to work, at least, with the Arduino and firmware I've outlined in the previous article:

 * [Getting Started with Bluetooth LE on the Arduino Nano 33 Sense](https://ladvien.com/arduino-nano-33-bluetooth-low-energy-setup/)

-The incoming data will be dumped into a CSV.
-One of the parameters is where you would like to save this CSV.
+The incoming microphone data will be dumped into a CSV; one of the parameters is where you would like to save this CSV.
 I'll be saving it to the Desktop.
 I'm also retrieving the user's home folder from the `HOME` environment variable, which is only available on Mac and Linux OS (Unix systems).
 If you are trying this project from Windows, you'll need to replace the `root_path` reference with the full path.

 ```py
 root_path = os.environ["HOME"]